Pattara46/pattara46/README.md

-<h1>👱‍♂️Pattara Wangsook</h1>
-<h3>🧑‍💻Student Internships</h3>

-<p>Phone: 080-925-0529 Address: ???<br>E-mail pattara2546za@hotmail.com</p>

-## EDUCATION
+# Hello

+I'm Pattara Wangsook
-King Mongkut's Institute of Technology Ladkrabang   2021 - Present
+- Currently: RAI King Mongkut's Institute of Technology Ladkrabang
-Princess Chulabhorn Science High School Chonburi    2018 - 2021
-Assumption College Rayong                           2006 - 2018

 ## EXPERIENCE
-Hackathon 2021 & 2023
-POSN Computer 1st camp
+- Create game with Godot Engine
+- Using python to do data analytics
+- Controling robot by roscore